 What our chemistry students and alumni tell us time and again is that the opportunities to conduct and present sophisticated collaborative research with faculty is the factor that makes this undergraduate program outstanding.
 See the categories below for a description of each area of ongoing research in the department, and contact the professors named if you are interested in joining a research team.

 Research activities in Steve Drucker's group are carried out collaboratively with 2-5 undergraduate students each year.
-We conduct our work within the discipline of physical chemistry.
+Supported by National Science Foundation, we conduct our work within the discipline of physical chemistry.
 This area of chemical inquiry uses established models from the field of physics to analyze and predict the behavior of chemical entities (e.g. atoms and molecules) undergoing reactions.
 The work of Drucker's research team is focused on improving our understanding of photochemical reactions.
 During photochemical events, energy from the sun or other light sources is used to weaken targeted chemical bonds in a molecule and thereby promote reactions that could not occur at a reasonable rate under normal lab conditions.

 The key event in photochemical reactions is a process known as electronic excitation.
 In a laboratory environment, we accomplish electronic excitation by exposing a sample of molecules to the light from a high-energy laser.
 Through absorption of laser energy, the negatively charged electrons in a molecule are pulled away from the positively charged atomic nuclei (i.e., protons) to which they are naturally attracted.
 The attraction between the electrons and the nuclei—which forms the basis for chemical bonding—is disrupted, or weakened, in the process of electronic excitation.
 This makes molecules more susceptible to the bond-breaking that underlies nearly every chemical reaction.